cloudy9101/obsidian-image-inserter/README.md

 # Obsidian Image Inserter

-This plugin helps users easily search and insert images to editors from [Unsplash](https://unsplash.com).
+This plugin helps users easily search and insert images to editors from [Unsplash](https://unsplash.com) or [Pixabay](https://pixabay.com).
 *Unsplash provides over 3 million free high-resolution images.*

 # Features

-- Search images from Unsplash (Will support more sources in the future)
+- Search images from Unsplash / Pixabay (Will support more sources in the future)
 - Insert image locally (download it into your resource folder), or remotely (only insert the image url)
 - Set default image size, support only width or width and height
 - Set preferred image orientation when searching